RMJana/los-cocos-thn/README.md

 ### Install Tailwind CSS

-Install via npm (30 minutes)
+Install via npm.
+(30 minutes)

 ### Initialize a prettier config

-Get a standard prettier config file (1 minute)
+Get a standard prettier config file.
+(1 minute)

 ### Set Vue DevTools

-Install Vue DevTools Extension in chrome and set app.config.performance = true (1 hour)
+Install Vue DevTools Extension in chrome and set app.config.performance = true.
+(1 hour)

+### Show the right names of the components in DevTools

+Have to fine where to set the name of the component before it is being created.
+(30 minutes)